 May 2, 2017

 Roche (SIX: RO, ROG; OTCQX:RHHBY) today announced approval of the VENTANA PD-L1 (SP263) Assay by the US Food and Drug Administration (FDA) as a complementary diagnostic3 to provide PD-L1 status for patients with locally advanced or metastatic urothelial carcinoma (mUC)4 who are being considered for treatment with the FDA-approved anti-PD-L1 immunotherapy IMFINZI™ (durvalumab, AstraZeneca).
-The test evaluates patient PD-L1 status using both tumor and immune cell staining and scoring within the tumor microenvironment, providing clinicians with information that may guide treatment decisions.
+The test evaluates patient PD-L1 status using both tumour and immune cell staining and scoring within the tumour microenvironment, providing clinicians with information that may guide treatment decisions.
 PD-L1 is a protein involved in the suppression of the immune system, which can impact the body’s ability to fight cancer.
-Understanding the expression of PD-L1 in tumors can help identify patients most likely to benefit from immunotherapy.
+Understanding the expression of PD-L1 in tumours can help identify patients most likely to benefit from immunotherapy.

 It is estimated that in 2017, approximately 79,000 Americans will be diagnosed with bladder cancer and almost 17,000 will die from this disease.
 Men are three to four times more likely than women to suffer from this cancer.1

 Roche continues to pursue regulatory approval for the VENTANA PD-L1 (SP263) Assay in other cancer indications in the US and in other geographies.
-This collaboration with AstraZeneca demonstrates Roche’s continued commitment to personalized medicine through innovative diagnostic solutions.
+This collaboration with AstraZeneca demonstrates Roche’s continued commitment to personalised medicine through innovative diagnostic solutions.

 About VENTANA PD-L1 (SP263) Assay